fkie-cad/bountyhunter/docs/basic/planning.md

 ## Example
 Consider the example below.
-The ability `Exfiltrate Staging Directory` is defined as goal and `Compress Staging Directory` as locked.
+The ability _Exfiltrate Staging Directory_ is defined as goal and _Compress Staging Directory_ as locked.
-Since all abilities with a higher future reward value have unfulfilled pre-conditions, Bounty Hunter first executes `Create Staging Directory`.
+Since all abilities with a higher future reward value have unfulfilled pre-conditions, Bounty Hunter first executes _Create Staging Directory_.
-After successfully executing this ability, it automatically increases the reward values of all following abilities by a default of 100, thus increasing `Compress Staging Directory`’s future reward to a total of 501 and `Find and Stage Sensitive Files`’s future reward to 101.
+After successfully executing this ability, it automatically increases the reward values of all following abilities by a default of 100, thus increasing _Compress Staging Directory_’s future reward to a total of 501 and _Find and Stage Sensitive Files_’s future reward to 101.
-Since the ability `Compress Staging Directory` is still locked, it decides to execute `Find and Stage Sensitive Files` next, driven by its increased reward value.
+Since the ability _Compress Staging Directory_ is still locked, Bounty Hunter plans to execute _Find and Stage Sensitive Files_ next, driven by its increased reward value.
-Upon successful execution, the ability `Compress Staging Directory` is unlocked and subsequently executed.
+Upon successful execution, the ability _Compress Staging Directory_ is unlocked and subsequently executed.
 At this point, the goal ability has its pre-condition fulfilled and Bounty Hunter can execute it, concluding the assessment.

 [![](../../assets/locked-steps.png)](../../assets/locked-steps.png)